 RevoShift shifters are conveniently positioned on the handlebars to provide you with smoother and more trouble free transitions.
 The plush grips, cushioned saddle and old-fashioned bell complement the profile for this fun and fast urban bike.

-The Beaummont-7 Men’s bike is available in sizes of 50 cm, 54 cm and 58 cm to make sizing easy for riders who are as tall as 6’4”.
+The Beaummont-7 Men’s hybrid bike is available in sizes of 50 cm, 54 cm and 58 cm to make sizing easy for riders who are as tall as 6’4”.

-The 7-speed drivetrain and suspension fork provide smooth shifting and buffer the impact as you ride over bumps and cracks in the cement.
+The 7-speed drivetrain and Schwinn suspension fork provide smooth shifting and buffer the impact as you ride over bumps and cracks in the cement.

 The Micro shifter and Shimano rear derailleur team up to provide fast and smooth transitions between gears.

-Front and rear brakes give you full stopping control and offer safety on all types of surfaces and in all weather conditions.
+The braking system gives you full stopping control and offer safety on all types of surfaces and in all weather conditions.

 The bike’s swept back handlebars keep you riding in an upright position that goes easy on your back.
 The ergonomic grips and padded spring mounted saddle enhance your comfort on those long urban commutes.